claudespice/docs/building-blocks/data-connectors/databricks.md

 | `STRUCT`            | `Struct`                              |
 | `MAP`               | `Map`                                 |

-## Secrets

-Spice integrates with multiple secret stores to help manage sensitive data securely.
-For detailed information on supported secret stores, refer to the [secret stores documentation](/docs/components/secret-stores).
-Additionally, learn how to use referenced secrets in component parameters by visiting the [using referenced secrets guide](/docs/components/secret-stores#using-secrets).

 ## Limitations

 - Databricks connector (mode: delta_lake) does not support reading Delta tables with the `V2Checkpoint` feature enabled.
 To use the Databricks connector (mode: delta_lake) with such tables, drop the `V2Checkpoint` feature by executing the following command: